huyingjie/notebook/source/neuroscience/Brain_Circuits.md

 Problem: the dopamine that is released in anticipation of pleasure actually motivates the actions that lead to that pleasure.
 Each step along the way gives you a little boost of dopamine that propels you on to the next step.

+Dopamine itself doesn't create hapiness itself -- the feeling is more like arousal

+Dopamine is for action, not happiness.

+High levels of dopamine amplify the lure of immediate gratification, less concerning about long-term consequences.

+**Dopamine triggers the release of stress hormones.
+You feel anxious when you anticipate your object of desire.**

 <div style="border: 1px solid blue">
 **Figure out your triggers**